Dear Friends of VIDA,

 Because Vida has always focused on providing services in a culturally appropriate manner and employs a bi-lingual staff, it naturally attracts the Latino/Hispanic seniors from throughout the District.
 But, our array of programs and services are well known so the population of seniors that enroll at Vida gives us a diverse and international flavor.
-Anyone is welcome and whether the participants are from the Philippines, Haiti, Africa, Brazil or from right here in Washington, D.C., it is awesome to see that they find a way to communicate and enjoy the programs and activities together.
+Anyone is welcome.
+It is great to see senior participants from very diverse cultures communicating and enjoying Vida’s programs and activities together.
 They reflect how welcoming the District has always been.
 Many came here with diplomatic families, to work as nannies or in the hospitality industry or served as maids and housekeepers.
 Some were professional musicians, athletes and artist.
 They carry an expansive history about coming to America and of the changes they have seen right here in Washington, D.C.

 Our senior centers are a place where we can address major issues that affect an aging America.
 Isolation is known to often lead to depression and malnutrition.
 Language barriers can contribute to a lack of medication adherence.
 We all want and need to interact with others and have fun.
 Fitness activities help our seniors with strength and balance to prevent falls which can cause broken bones and may be very difficult from which to recover.